V4Fire/Client/src/base/b-slider/README.md

   < img src = https://fakeimg.pl/300x300
 ```

-2. `beforeItems` To provide the content before the main content in the slider.
+2. `beforeItems` To provide the content before items in the slider.

 ```
   < b-slider